-In other words, one has amassed much detailed and valuable information about the physical/ material aspect of the ‘book’, and the research of this aspect has by now reached the stage where one is beginning to suspect that all the ‘written characters’ in the ‘book’ may actually have significance and content.
-If this is indeed so, one is logically beginning to conclude that a sentient and creating consciousness could exist behind it all.
+We can simply illustrate the prevailing situation within natural science by referring to a book: One is familiar with its physical nature; one has heaps of physical data such as measurements, mass, paper quality, the number of pages, the different fonts of the letters, their sizes, colours, the format etc. In other words, one has amassed a great deal of detailed and valuable information and knowledge about the material aspect of the book, and the research of this aspect has by now reached the stage where one is beginning to suspect that all the characters in the book may actually have significance, content and meaning.
+If this is indeed so, one is logically beginning to conclude that a sentient and creative consciousness could exist behind it all.

 He plays a most significant role in my mission and the seminal future of our shared cause.
 He is absolutely the one who stands tallest when it comes to understanding my cosmic analyses.
 In all the analyses I have created to date he has been able to follow me, and he has also himself begun to have intuitive experiences.

-It has become Per’s task to systematize the material, because this I am not particularly adept at doing.
+It has become Per’s task to systematize the material, because it’s not something I’m good at!”

 The other branch focuses on the Ontology of The Cosmic Worldview and has an ontological and scientific bent and character, denoted by its profound analyses and definitions of the fundamental principles and structures in the Cosmic Worldview.
 Martinus laid the foundation for this branch in his own work, and further by personally tutoring Per Bruus-Jensen and assigning to him the specific mission to systematize, specify and concretize and thereby further develop the intuitive knowledge that Martinus himself conveyed.
 It should also be mentioned that Martinus’ teaching and his discussions with Per Bruus-Jensen dealt at times with topics and areas which Martinus has not himself put forward in his own literature, but which for the major part are to be found in Per Bruus-Jensen’s production.
 In brief, the direct aim of this branch of Martinus Cosmology is to present ontological principles and New Science and, accommodating natural science and contributing to the development of a new all-embracing “Cosmic Science”.
 This branch is especially represented by the comprehensive work and literature of Per Bruus-Jensen and the X-Research Project by New Cosmic Paradigm NCP X-AIONS*, focusing on the ontology of Martinus Cosmology – the Cosmic Worldview.